-“Social Velocity’s analysis and recommendations turned on the light bulb for me.
+“Nell’s analysis and recommendations turned on the light bulb for me.
 We’re confidently using our resources more wisely for a better ROI when it comes to fundraising tools and media strategies.
-We have used Social Velocity’s assessment very well to move us along.
-Social Velocity’s recommendations have been so effective in putting us into high gear.”
+We have used Nell’s assessment very well to move us along.
+Nell’s recommendations have been so effective in putting us into high gear.”

 —Connie Mitchell, Executive Director of Institute for Human Services, Hawaii

 The Institute for Human Services (IHS), a large social service agency for homeless men, women and children in Honolulu, enjoyed success in government grant funding, but had been unable to diversify their funding as much as they would like in individual and corporate areas.
 At the same time, their small fundraising staff was over capacity and struggled to keep up with the volume of work.
 The board of directors was eager to help fundraise but didn’t know the best way to get involved.
 The organization knew they had the opportunity to raise more money, but didn’t know how to prioritize their resources to do so.

 IHS hired Nell to conduct a revenue assessment to analyze all aspects of the organization, and in particular their fundraising activities, in order to find opportunities for funding growth.
 Nell interviewed board, staff and external funders to get their insights about fundraising at IHS.
 Then Nell reviewed organization financials, materials, technology, staffing, planning, and other processes.
 From this work, Nell developed a 30+ page analysis with specific recommendations for improving each revenue area.

 What Social Velocity Delivered

 30+ page assessment and analysis and specific recommendations for improvement in each revenue area